Battle of Surabaya: Background

-British forces brought in a small Dutch colonial civil administration officers which it termed the Netherlands Indies Civil Administration (NICA).
-The British became worried about the increasing boldness and apparent strength of the nationalists, who attacked demoralised Japanese garrisons across the archipelago with rudimentary weapons such as bamboo spears to seize their arms.
-The "bamboo spear" monument is still a common feature in Indonesian cities,e.g. Jakarta, Surabaya and Pontianak.
-The main goals of British troops in Surabaya were seizing weapons from Japanese troops and Indonesian militia, taking care of former prisoners-of-war (POWs), and sending the remaining Japanese troops back to Japan.
+The Nederlandsch-Indische Civiele Administratie (Netherlands Indies Civil Administration; NICA), which was part of the Royal Netherlands East Indies Army (Dutch: Koninklijk Nederlands Indisch Leger; KNIL), arrived in September 1945, with the intention of performing basic governmental duties, until the pre-war colonial government could be reinstated.
+In the meantime, British commanders had become preoccupied with the increasing boldness and apparent strength of the nationalists, who attacked demoralised Japanese garrisons across the archipelago with rudimentary weapons such as bamboo spears to seize their arms.
+The "bamboo spear" monument is still a common feature in Indonesian cities, e.g. Jakarta, Surabaya, and Pontianak.
+The main goals of British troops in Surabaya were seizing weapons from Japanese troops and Indonesian militia, taking care of former prisoners of war (POWs), and sending the remaining Japanese troops back to Japan.

 In September and October 1945 a series of incidents took place involving pro-Dutch Eurasians, and atrocities were committed by Indonesian mobs against European internees.
 In late October and early November, the leadership of the mass Muslim organisations Nahdlatul Ulama and Masyumi declared that war in defence of the Indonesian motherland was holy war, and thus an obligation for all Muslims.
 Kyai and their students began to stream into Surabaya from Islamic boarding schools throughout East Java.
 The charismatic Bung Tomo made use of local radio to encourage an atmosphere of fanatical revolutionary fervor across the city.
 Six thousand British Indian troops were sent into the city on 25 October to evacuate European internees and within three days fighting began.
-After heavy fighting between the British Indian forces and around 20,000 Indonesian armed regulars of the newly formed People's Security Army (TKR) and mobs of 70,000–140,000 people, the British flew in the influential President Sukarno, Vice-President Hatta and his ministers Amir Sjarifuddin, and a ceasefire was achieved on 30 October.
+After heavy fighting between the British Indian forces and around 20,000 Indonesian armed regulars of the newly formed People's Security Army (TKR) and mobs of 70,000–140,000 people, the British flew in the influential President Sukarno, Vice-President Hatta, and the minister Amir Sjarifuddin, and a ceasefire was achieved on 30 October.